igorvazz/Machine-Learning/Datasets Analysis/Loan Prediction/README.md

     </div>
 </a>

-With a Score of 0.860656, the best model found here was the XGBoost using 45 estimators with a max depth of 4.
+With an accuracy of 86%, the best model found here was the XGBoost using 45 estimators with a max depth of 4.
 **All the code and complete analysis can be seen on the Jupyter notebook in the dataset's folder.**